xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 [Week 4](#week-4)| [Week 3](#week-3) | [Week 2](#week-2)| [Week 1](#week-1) |

+self-involved, self-absorbed, self-centered, egoist, lob.
+The announcer was fired for taking payola.
+fishing vessel, cargo vessel, container vessel.
+capillary vessel.

+I added a dollop of vanilla ice cream to the pie.

 We had **gotten a hold** of **class clown**.
 George Carlin was a **right of passage** in the 70s.